Megamind vs. the Doom Syndicate: Animation

 The animation was provided by 88 Pictures, with production services by Doberman Pictures.

 Release

 Megamind vs. the Doom Syndicate began streaming on Peacock alongside the first eight episodes of Megamind Rules! on March 1, 2024.

 Reception

-On the review aggregator Rotten Tomatoes, 9% of 11 reviews are positive, with an average rating of 2.80/10.
+On the review aggregator Rotten Tomatoes, 8% of 12 reviews are positive.

 In a two out of four-star rating for RogerEbert.com, Nell Minow states the film "is intermittently funny and briefly heartwarming, as though they ran the original through the washing machine a few times, and then faxed it. [...]
 Compared to the original or to more recent films like Boss Baby and The Bad Guys, it is slapdash and lightweight."
 Ryan Leston of IGN called the film "a lazy, 14-years-too-late cash-in on DreamWorks IP", giving a four out of ten rating, adding that it "sets up a riotous romp through superhero cliché, but simply fails to deliver".
 ScreenCrush listed it as the worst film of 2024.